 There are a couple of ways to use Balabolka's free text to speech software: you can either copy and paste text into the program, or you can open a number of supported file formats (including DOC, PDF, and HTML) in the program directly.
 In terms of output you can use SAPI 4 complete with eight different voices to choose from, SAPI 5 with two, or the Microsoft Speech Platform if you download and install the necessary files.
 Whichever route you choose, you can adjust the speech, pitch and volume of playback to create custom voice.

 In addition to reading words aloud, this free text to speech software can also save narrations as audio files in a range of formats including MP3 and WAV.
 For lengthy documents you can create bookmarks to make it easy to jump back to a specific location and there are excellent tools on hand to help you to customize the pronunciation of words to your liking.

 With all these features to make life easier when reading text on a screen isn't an option, Balabolka is best free text to speech software around.

 Download here: Balabolka

-	A Microsoft Word extension that brings text to speech to your favorite word processor
+A Microsoft Word extension that adds text to speech to your word processor

 Developed by the University of Edinburgh, WordTalk is a toolbar add-on for Word that brings customizable text to speech to Microsoft Word.
 It works with all editions of Word and is accessible via the toolbar or ribbon, depending on which version you're using.